RacinanteOpus/Taskimp/README.md

 # Taskimp
 Trimps automation not available in AutoTrimps, built from the ground up.

+# Menu
+This adds a tab at the bottom next to the "Settings" tab to open and close the Taskimp menu

+# Core
+Core functionality of the Taskimp helper

 # Internal Use only
 taskVerse - the universe tab/button/whatever setting identifying the Taskimp settings universe